Thomas and Mary Poynton: Move to New Zealand

 In 1828, they moved to New Zealand.
 They were based in the Hokianga and lived in Papakawau.
 They still resided there at the time of the Treaty of Waitangi in 1840.
 They had three children, Mary Margaret (born 1830), Edward (born 1832) and Catherine (born 1836).
 There was no Catholic parish in New Zealand at the time so they travelled to Sydney to have their first two children baptised.
 In 1835 Thomas Poynton travelled to Sydney to ask for a Catholic priest to serve the Catholic community in New Zealand.
-In Rome the wheels had already been turning and in 1833 a decision had been made to appoint a Bishop to serve New Zealand and the surrounding Pacific Islands.
+In 1833 a decision had been made in the Vatican to appoint a Bishop to serve New Zealand and the surrounding Pacific Islands.
 Bishop Jean Baptiste Pompallier arrived on 10 January 1838 and stayed at the home of Thomas and Mary Poynton until his own house was established in Kororareka.
 With the Poynton family in the congregation, Pompallier celebrated the first Mass in New Zealand on 13 January 1838 at Totara Point, Hokianga.